 The Australian people are the principal recipients of the government services covered by this Report.
 The size, trends and characteristics of the population can have significant influences on the demand for government services and the cost of service delivery.
 This section provides a description of the Australian population, to support the interpretation of performance data provided in the Report.
-More detail is provided in the Australian Bureau of Statistics (ABS) quarterly publication Australian Social Trends (ABS 2014a and previous issues).

 In this chapter and associated attachment tables, population totals for the same year can vary, because they are drawn from different ABS' sources depending on the information required.
-For example, some data are from the Census of Population and Housing (ABS 2012) and others are from Australian Demographic Statistics (ABS 2014b).
+For example, some data are from the 2011 Census of Population and Housing (ABS 2012) and others are from Australian Demographic Statistics (ABS 2015a and previous issues).